 Vegan sweet and sour cabbage soup is a hearty bowlful of cold-weather comfort.
 This classic gets a bit more heft with homemade croutons nestled into each serving.
 Don’t be intimidated by the length of the ingredient list.
 Everything just gets tossed into the pot at a leisurely pace.

-This soup has made its way into several cuisines — Hungarian, Jewish, and more recently, vegetarian and now vegan.
+This soup has made its way into several cuisines — Hungarian, Jewish, and more recently vegetarian, and now vegan.
 Is it one of those naturally vegan recipes?
-Definitely not, though plant-based versions are as standard as one that aren’t.
+Definitely not, though plant-based versions are as standard as ones that aren’t.

-A cozy soup for a winter day, it’s a generous pot full of inexpensive ingredients — onions, garlic, potato, carrots, and of course, cabbage, in a paprika-spiced broth.
+A cozy meal for a winter day, it’s a generous soup pot full of inexpensive ingredients — onions, garlic, potato, carrots, and of course, cabbage, in a paprika-spiced broth.

 The recommended lemon/sugar balance in the recipe yields a subtle sweet/sour flavor, so add more to keep pushing it to your please your palate, if you’d like a more assertive result.

 Adapted from Vegan Soups and Hearty Stews for All Seasons by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 - 3 to 4 cups cubed (about 1 inch) Italian or sourdough bread

 - 1 large or 2 medium yellow or red onions, quartered and thinly sliced

 - 32-ounce container low-sodium vegetable broth plus 2 cups water; or 6 cups water with 2 low-sodium vegetable bouillon cubes

 - 2 large or 3 medium carrots, peeled and sliced